Our Story

 Commitment to Excellence

-Nestled alongside the Columbia River in eastern Washington, Columbia Crest winery opened its doors in the heart of the acclaimed Horse Heaven Hills in 1983.
-Year after year, the winery maintains its commitment to quality, heritage and innovation in grape growing and winemaking to craft exceptional wines.
+Nestled alongside the Columbia River in eastern Washington, Columbia Crest was the very first winery in the acclaimed Horse Heaven Hills AVA.
+Since opening our doors in 1982, the winery has maintained its commitment to quality, our Washington State heritage and craftsmanship.

 Extraordinary Craftsmanship